algolia/recommend/packages/js-recommendations/README.md

 ## API

-### `RelatedProducts`
+### `relatedProducts`

-Component to display related products.
+Function to render related products.

 #### Usage

-To get started, you need a container for your slider to go in.
+To get started, you need a container for your results to go in.
 If you don’t have one already, you can insert one into your markup:

 ```html
 <div id="relatedProducts"></div>
 ```

-Then, insert your slider into it by calling the `relatedProducts` function and providing the [`container`](#container).
+Then, inject results into it by calling the `relatedProducts` function and providing the [`container`](#container).
 It can be a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) or an [Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).

 ```js
 /** @jsx h */